JoepH123/BIP_ML_PROJECT_E00659/README.md

 Is the column with few NaNs valuable enough to apply a data imputation technique?
 Concluded columns (>50%) to be **eliminated**.

 In our analysis, we identified that six specific columns highlighted in the dataset description were crucial inputs for our model.
-These columns were perfectly clean, requiring no imputation or adjustments, thus they were used directly in both the full and reduced feature models.
+These columns were perfectly clean, requiring no imputation or adjustments, thus they were used in both the full and reduced feature models.
+However, we would like to highlight that the columns were transformed into features.

 Full Model Approach: For the comprehensive model which utilized all available features, we implemented a rigorous imputation strategy where missing values in columns with significant but manageable missing data (>5% and <50%) were imputed using the mode.
 This approach was aimed at maximizing the dataset's completeness to enable a detailed exploration of all potential predictive signals.